 What is Smart Bidding?

-Smart bidding refers to the automated bid strategies in Google Adwords.
+Smart bidding refers to the automated bid strategies in Google Ads (formerly called Google Adwords).
 Instead of analyzing your performance and making decisions on what bids to decrease or increase manually, Google will make these decisions for you in real-time during the auction.
 Smart bidding uses Google machine learning to make bid adjustments based on the likelihood of the user to convert or not.
-There are 4 main smart bidding strategies currently available to choose from: Target CPA, Target ROAS, Maximize Conversions, and Enhanced CPC.
+Some of the smart bidding strategies are often not a good idea for Search.
+This includes strategies like Target Impression Share and Maximize Clicks.
+However, the conversion focused bidding strategies like Target CPA (tCPA), Target ROAS, Maximize Conversions, and Enhanced CPC can often be highly effective for managing your Google Ads campaigns.

-So How Do You Get it to Work?
+So How Do You Get Smart Bidding to Work?

 In order to use any of these bid strategies and to accurately evaluate the performance of your campaigns, you need to set up conversion tracking.
 This is a key factor in determining if your PPC campaigns are meeting your business goals and generating a return.
 Some of these bid strategies are best used if your campaign meets a threshold of conversions.
 Consider either using a different strategy or adding some micro conversions to your account if your business doesn’t get the recommended amount of conversions in order to better optimize.
 Micro-conversions are goals that assist in the path to a primary (macro) conversions, such as a lead or a sale.
 Your bid strategy will optimize for any conversion goals that have “Include in Conversions” selected.
 If you have micro-conversions that you do not want to optimize for, make sure this isn’t selected.